 B. Financial Condition & Activities

 The final Fiscal Year (FY) 22-23 Revenue and Expenditure Report was presented at the meeting.
 Melanie Jackson went over the document in detail.
 Revenues including State General Funds, Interagency Transfers, Federal Grants, and Self-Generated Revenue funds were discussed.
-ImCal exceeded the FY23 self-generated revenue target by $326,927.47 which was moved into escrow funding.
+ImCal exceeded the FY23 self-generated revenue target by $326,927.47, which was moved into escrow funding.
 Expenditures including contracts and operating services were discussed.
 The overall actual budget $13,155,454.34.
 Tobacco funding was cut at the end of the FY.
 The first payment for the National Association of County and City Health Officials grant was received.
 The Escrow document was also presented to the Board with a current balance of $2,139,074.03.

 C. Financial Planning & Budgeting